cyberserfer/JavaScript/JSobjects.md

     Host Objects - objects defined by the environment in which your code runs (e.g.; a browser) Core Objects - objects built into the languange itself Objects defined by the code's author

+In ES6, class methods are called 'static methods`, while instance methods are called 'prototype methods'.

 ## Object Literal